RalishaW/WebWardrobe/minutes/Thursday 10-04-25 - Meeting Notes on Structure.md

    3. A "visualise data" view, allowing user's to view analysis of either their data or other people's data which has been shared with them.
-   1. Radar Chart eg.
-      1. Possible categories:
+         1. Radar Charts, pie charts, bar graphs - Possible categories:
              1. Style: Casual, Formal…
              2. Season: summer, spring (mild), autumn, winter, rain…
              3. Colours: dark, light, warm, cold…
       2. Other data we can collect: frequency of item worn, frequency of item appearing in outfits
    4. A "share data" view, allowing the users to selectively share their data with other specific users.
          1. Choose to make outfits public (posted to Public Page with time and caption) or private

 Pages (about 6 to start off):

       * Main Wardrobe > Categorie tabs - [Upload button] > Upload Page

       * Public Page

       * Option to like and save public outfits

       * Outfit Maker > publish/private

       * [Make it yourself button] > Outfit Builder Page or [Randomise!
 Button] Randomiser Page